Matb85/shortercss/README.md

 1. First and foremost: `npm i -D shortercss`

-2. Create a shortercss.config.js file and put some options: see (the available options)[#config]
+2. Create a shortercss.config.js file and put some options: see [the available options](#config)

+> shortercss.config.js is a file from which ShorterCSS gets its config

 ```js
 // shortercss.config.js